CesarIllustrious/CyberSecurityAuditScript/README.md

 # SecurityAuditScript
 My security audit script that decreases time wasted on obtaining audit information and returns it into a textfile.
 It then opens the text file ready to be analysed.
+It was written and compiled in Python 3.10.5.

 Some features require admin priviledges